tech9Caldiya/Data-Structures-Questions/README.md

 # Data-Structures-Questions
-Hey , I will be uploading the solutions to the various data structure problems from leetcode , geeksforgeeks and interviewBit which I will be solving over the next one year.
+Hey , I will be uploading the solutions to the various data structure problems from leetcode ,codechef and interviewBit which I will be solving over the next one year.
 Let's embark on an exciting and challenging journey and push ourselves to the next level.
 Hope it helps ;)